d3soxyephedrine/Jailbreaks-and-methods/README.md

-##F irst a shooutout to UltraZartex for creating policty1.txt and his policy injection method.
+## First a shooutout to UltraZartex for creating policty1.txt and his policy injection method.
 That's not mine

 ## Quick Start